 Signs innovation is a priority in your organization

-When I talk with IT leaders, it’s clear most understand IT has become highly strategic and the role they play has evolved accordingly.
+When we talk with IT leaders, it’s clear most understand IT has become highly strategic and the role they play has evolved accordingly.
 But it’s also clear there are wide gaps between those organizations where IT is helping lead or deliver IT and business transformation and those where they’re simply along for the ride.

 Sometimes the differences are easy to spot, and there are clear signs an IT group is “able to innovate.”
 That they have BOTH the time and resources to apply to it, as well as support from leadership to pursue it.
 I’d break these signs down further as follows: